-Brian is a partner in the Worker’s Compensation Defense Practice at Wiedner & McAuliffe’s Chicago office.
+Brian is a partner-shareholder in the Worker’s Compensation Defense Practice at Wiedner & McAuliffe’s Chicago office.
 In his practice, Brian strives to expedite cases where possible, helping clients avoid exposure to potentially expensive protracted litigation.
 A recent analysis conducted by a client revealed that Brian and his Wiedner & McAuliffe colleagues handled and closed claims 150 days sooner than the national average among the client’s other legal representation.

 Brian graduated from the University of Illinois at Urbana-Champaign in 1993 with a Bachelor of Science in Advertising.
 He earned his Juris Doctor from DePaul University College of Law in 1997.